opencog/atomspace-restful/examples/restapi/README.md

 interacting with it through a client.

 # Steps
-1. Install atomspace and cogutil
+1. Install atomspace and cogutil.
+2. Install `flask`.
+On Ubuntu, this is `sudo apt install python3-flask`

-2. Run the following, replace `/path/to/opencog/clone` with your actual git clone path.
+3. Run the following, replace `/path/to/opencog/clone` with your actual git clone path.

    ```